Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Duration: Concentration up to 10 minutes
 Casting Time: 1 action
 Description:
-For the duration of this spell you inately know the location of any abyssal, abberation, celestial, elemental, fey, fiend, or undead within 30 feet of you.
+For the duration of this spell you inately know the location of any abberation, celestial, elemental, fey, fiend, or undead within 30 feet of you.
 You also know if there is an object within 30 feet of you that is blessed or cursed by any of the ladder.

 ```